Quick Answer

 Fix the bigger leak first

-We help therapy practices figure out whether the real bottleneck is visibility, trust, or conversion, then fix the pages that matter most.
+We help therapy practices figure out whether the real bottleneck is visibility, trust, or conversion, then fix what is most likely costing inquiries.